 There is a competing technical solution using a 2.0” or larger LCD or OLED on glass display, and hybridly bonding a DDIC chip to such a panel.
 This is what currently leading VR headsets are using.
 (As an aside, even for these hybrid displays, Pancake optics instead of currently used Fresnel optics would be preferred).
 Hybrid approach is certainly easier and quicker to go to market.
 However, full integration such as our Display-on-Chip has many performance advantages – including the always-important smaller size.
 It may be similar to a hybrid car vs. a fully electric car.
 Hybrid cars did get to market earlier, but electric cars are the ultimate solution.

-radical innovation.
+Observers should know we have long been a leader in the microdisplay and near eye optics spaces and we also possess the extraordinary benefit of our HBT experience, which was a radical innovation.
 What did we learn from our success with HBT?
 The most important lesson is that just like in HBT case, Kopin should use our native disruptive DNA to address and invent the advanced technologies needed for the new Metaverse platform.
 We would focus on our inventions so technology and production capability would come together at just the right moment to meet consumer demand for the new transformation to emerge.
 We feel such pattern is about to repeat with our all-plastic Pancake optics and MicroOLED displays.
 The technology is finally here, and a number of manufacturers are starting to build out capacity.
 If Apple and others deliver MicroOLED devices soon, the demand for our OLED DoC and all-plastic Pancake optics will arrive.
 In this way, we now see a potential path for Kopin to achieve HBT-style success with much higher value components including microdisplays and optics.

 All-Plastic Pancake Optics.
 Photo courtesy Kopin Corp.